Foxori/special-attack-notifier/README.md

   - Configurable expiry time (in ticks)
   - Configurable delay before threshold (in ticks)
   -  Configurable color and flash between two colors

+Current issues:
+  - Does not work correctly when special attack has decimals.
+For example adrenaline + DDS in ToA